 “The team could visibly see and learn from customer feedback, that they were making a difference, as NSW became the easiest place to set up and stay in business,” said Ross.

-Ross said he is proud key members of the award-winning team have now reunited, “our collective expertise position our unique service offering and insights to public and private organizations across all states and territories, including the Commonwealth Government who will launch Service Australia, modeled on the NSW Government’s Service NSW.
+Ross said he is proud key members of the award-winning team have now reunited, “our collective expertise position our unique service offering and insights to public and private organizations across all states and territories, including the Commonwealth Government who will launch Service Australia, modelled on the NSW Government’s Service NSW.
 We look forward to continuing to support our clients in fulfilling their digital agenda.”